Bizorke/Dank-Memer/README.md

 </a>
 </p>

-A discord bot bringing joy to hundreds of thousands of servers near you.
+->*A discord bot bringing joy to hundreds of thousands of servers near you.*<-

 ## Self hosting the bot